WebHare/tika-server/README.md

 # Tika server

-This package wraps the Tika server and Tessaract OCR.
+This package wraps the Tika server and Tessaract OCR, and embeds a quick test whether the OCR is actually extracing images from PDF

 You should expose this server behind a proxy with middleware to take care of any authentication, but be careful if you put this server behind a HTTP/2 proxy.